rushealy-aws/aws-gs-digital-twin/docs/08-faq.md

 ## Customer-Provided Ephemeris

-### What ephemeris formats are supported?
+### 18. What ephemeris formats are supported?

 AWS Ground Station Digital Twin supports the following ephemeris formats:
 - OEM (Orbit Ephemeris Message)
 - TLE (Two-Line Element Set)
 - CPE (Customer-Provided Ephemeris)

-### How often should I update ephemeris data?
+### 19. How often should I update ephemeris data?

 For the most accurate simulations, we recommend updating ephemeris data:
 - At least weekly for LEO satellites
-- At least monthly for GEO satellites
+- At least monthly for MEO satellites
 - After any significant orbital maneuvers
 - When simulation results show deviation from expected behavior

-### What happens if my ephemeris data doesn't cover the entire simulation period?
+### 20. What happens if my ephemeris data doesn't cover the entire simulation period?

 If your ephemeris data doesn't cover the entire simulation period, AWS Ground Station Digital Twin can:
 1. Use orbit propagation to extend coverage (with potentially reduced accuracy)
 2. Fall back to default orbital parameters
 3. Limit the simulation to the covered time period (depending on your configuration)

-### Can I use real-time ephemeris updates during a simulation?
+### 21. Can I use real-time ephemeris updates during a simulation?

 Currently, ephemeris data must be provided before starting a simulation.
 Real-time updates during an active simulation are not supported.
 For scenarios requiring updated ephemeris, we recommend creating a new simulation with the updated data.

 ## Troubleshooting

-### What should I do if my simulation fails to start?
+### 22. What should I do if my simulation fails to start?

 If your simulation fails to start:
 1. Check the error message in the AWS Ground Station console